-But while the masses will most likely praise "Band on the Run," "Maybe I'm Amazed," "Live and Let Die" and "Silly Love Songs" (well, maybe not "Silly Love Songs"), I'd like to draw attention to 10 tracks from McCartney's solo career—a career that started 47 years ago—that just don't get the love and attention they deserve in 2017.
+But while the hordes will most likely praise "Band on the Run," "Let It Be," "Maybe I'm Amazed," "Live and Let Die," "Hey Jude" and "Silly Love Songs" (well, maybe not "Silly Love Songs"), I'd like to draw attention to 13 tracks from McCartney's solo career—a career that started 48 years ago—that just don't get the love and attention they deserve in 2018.

 B-side of "Another Day" (Paul McCartney, 1971)

-The song is the first in a long line of non-album McCartney B-sides that includes "The Mess," "I'll Give You a Ring," "Sally G," "Flying to My Home," "I Lie Around" and "Rainclouds."
-It has been included on several CD incarnations of Ram, including the 2012 Ram Special Edition.
+McCartney's gritty, screaming vocal, which is right up there with his work on the Beatles' "Oh!
+Darling," adds a healthy dose of pathos to the track.
+The fake-sounding "gunshots" have the opposite effect.
+This is the first in a long line of non-album McCartney B-sides, a list that also includes "The Mess," "I'll Give You a Ring," "Sally G," "Flying to My Home," "Ode to a Koala Bear," "Zoo Gang," "I Lie Around," "Lunch Box/Odd Sox" and "Rainclouds."
+It has been included on several recent incarnations of Ram, including the 2012 Ram Special Edition.

-"Eat At Home" from Ram (Paul and Linda McCartney, 1971)
+Ram (Paul and Linda McCartney, 1971)

-John Lennon wasn't too crazy about McCartney's supposedly lightweight early Seventies output, but he did like "Eat At Home," calling it his favorite track on Ram.
+John Lennon wasn't too crazy about McCartney's supposedly lightweight early Seventies output, but he did like "Eat at Home," calling it his favorite track on Ram.
 The song, with its twangy riff and bountiful guitar parts, could've been a hit single for McCartney; instead, it'll go down in history as merely another album track.

 B-side of "My Love" (Wings, 1973)

 Excluding unreleased material, it doesn't get much more obscure than "The Mess," a live track recorded in 1972 and released as the B-side to "My Love" in March 1973.
 It's a danceable ode (as the video below proves) that probably started out as several different song ideas that got grafted together in typical McCartney fashion ("The Pound Is Sinking" from Tug of War is another example of the McCartney patchwork method).